Grow Philly’s Urban Forest. Request a free street tree for your property today.

 There are multiple ways to get a free street tree – or trees! – planted in front of your home, business, or other property.
 Get more information below!

-Property owners, including both residential and commercial properties, can request free street trees from Philadelphia Parks & Recreation.
-For updates on the status of your request, please contact our Street Tree Team at (215) 685-4362 or (215) 685-4363GetMore Info Request a StreetTree Online PrintableRequest Form
+Property owners, including both residential and commercial properties, can request free street trees from the Philadelphia Parks & Recreation Street Tree Office.
+For updates on the status of your request, please contact our Street Tree Team at (215) 685-4362 or (215) 685-4363.GetMore Info Request a StreetTree Online PrintableRequest Form

 Property owners who want a street tree within a shorter timespan are encouraged to hire a certified arborist at their own expense.
 All street tree plantings must be done by certified arborists with a permit obtained from Philadelphia Parks & Recreation.
 For more information, please contact please contact our Street Tree Team at (215) 685-4362.GetMore Info Request QualifiedContractors List View Approved StreetTree Species List

 If you would like to participate in a volunteer tree planting or have your street tree planted by neighborhood volunteers, please contact the Pennsylvania Horticultural Society’s Tree Tenders program.Contact PHSTree Tenders